1. Who we are

 - We may suspend services for overdue amounts after notice.
 We may charge reasonable interest/late fees permitted by law.

-- Changes in headcount, pay frequency, complexity or scope may adjust fees by written notice.
+- Changes in payment complexity, urgency, compliance requirements or scope may adjust fees by written notice.

 5. Data protection

 Each party will comply with UK GDPR and applicable data protection laws.
-For payroll data, we generally act as your processor; you are the controller.
 Our Privacy Policy forms part of these Terms.

 - We will assist with data subject requests and incident notifications as required by law.